-In accordance with regulations defined in the Electronic Signatures Act, the CPS established by the CA must be approved by the competent authority, the Ministry of Economic Affairs (MOEA), before it is provided externally for certificate issuance service.
+In accordance with regulations defined in the Electronic Signatures Act, the CPS established by the CA must be approved by the competent authority, Ministry of Digital Affairs, before it is provided externally for certificate issuance service.

-CHT has the right to audit (in accordance with Chapter 8 regulations) CA compliance of certificate policy.
+CHT has the right to audit (in accordance with Chapter 8 regulations)

+CA compliance of certificate policy.
 The CA shall conduct regular self-audits to prove that CP assurance levels have been introduced for operation.